 The GLOBAL School Consulting Group’s “School Owner Roundtable” is the exception, as we intentionally focused entirely on the needs and interests of school owners.
 This unique event addressed ownership topics and relied heavily on peer expertise and experience through participant-driven dialogue.

-Dr. David A. Wells, Executive and Managing Consultant with the GLOBAL Group, will launch the conversation on Wednesday morning by highlighting revelatory research in the field of family businesses, relative to hybrid enterprises that pursue a social good (i.e. education), with a commercial business model.
-Economic and non-economic factors influencing the governance and management of privately-owned schools will also be highlighted, with the introduction of the concept of “socioemotional wealth” in privately owned schools.
+Dr. David A. Wells, Executive and Managing Consultant with the GLOBAL Group, launched the conversation on Wednesday morning by highlighting revelatory research in the field of family businesses, relative to hybrid enterprises that pursue a social good (i.e. education), with a commercial business model.
+Economic and non-economic factors influencing the governance and management of privately-owned schools was also highlighted, with the introduction of the concept of “socioemotional wealth” in privately owned schools.

 After this brief presentation, school owners took over the conversation, leading discussion of topics that were requested by owners themselves, which overflowed into times of informal interaction during the two-day event.
 The central topics included:

 “Ownership Interests – Calibrating ROI and Owner Benefits”

 “Ownership Transitions – Considering Models, Challenges, and Opportunities”

 During the Roundtable, four schools were spotlighted, with owners sharing experiences related to the topics of the event.
 These included:

 American Institute of Monterrey (Mexico) – Owner and Head of School Elizabeth Huergo